muziejus/transverse/index.md

 <div class="credit">Lynch, _The Image of the City_, 19.</div>

-Note: Lynch’s research on these
+Note: Lynch’s research on these mental maps or mental images breaks apart the city into parts.
+Confusingly using some of the same terminology as graph theory, namely nodes, edges, and paths, for Lynch edges are impermeable boundaries, while nodes are spaces of transition, perhaps from one path to another or one district to another.

 ---

-## Bibliography
+### Bibliography

 * Djuna Barnes, _Nightwood_ [1936] (New York: New Directions, 2006).
 * Michel de Certeau, _The Practice of Everyday Life_, trans.
 Steven Rendall